McConnell: If Republicans retake Congress, ‘we’ll make sure Joe Biden is a moderate’ - NewsBreak

 “Well our agenda next year, if we’re fortunate to be in a majority, will be focused on exactly what you and I’ve been talking about.
 Crime, education, beefing up the defense of our country,” McConnell told Fox News anchor Dana Perino on “Fox News Sunday.”

 “We got big power competition with the Russians and the Chinese.
 We need to meet the demands of the international situation.
-So all of those will be on our agenda,” McConnell said.Veteran actor says Will Smith must return Oscar
+So all of those will be on our agenda,” McConnell said.Tesla CEO Elon Musk won’t join Twitter’s board after all

 “We will not have the presidency for two more years.
 Obviously, we will have to work with the administration to see what we can agree on but … let me put it this way.
 Biden ran as a moderate.
 If I’m the majority leader in the Senate and Kevin McCarthy is the speaker of the House, we’ll make sure Joe Biden is a moderate,” he added.